ringcentral/engage-voice-api-docs/docs/workforce/integration-api.md

 ## Agents

 Most developers will want a list of agents and agent groups, but for workforce management, there are additional details that are important to know about agents.
-[Agents](https://developers.ringcentral.com/engage/voice/api-reference/Agents/getAgentList) are derived from RingCentral MVP users and the RingCentral User ID will map to an agent ID in Engage Voice.
+[Agents](https://developers.ringcentral.com/engage/voice/api-reference/Agents/getAgentList) are derived from RingCentral MVP users and the RingCentral User ID will map to an agent ID in RingCX.
 Along with this detail, you can also retrieve the agent's supervisors as an array of agent IDs, or if the agent is a supervisor, a list of agents that the agent supervises (`superviseeAgentIds`).

 ## Queue Groups